dinakazakevich/postman-workshop-2022/README.md

 9. Run the collection via command line using Newman
 10. Run the collection via command line using Newman and generate and html report
 11. Answers to the above are in a sample collection in [./postman-collections/airtable-postman-collection](https://github.com/dinakazakevich/postman-workshop-2022/tree/main/postman-collections/airtable-postman-collection)
+	IMPORTANT: Please use your own Airtable app tokens and Authentication key to run this locally.